abdullahelmetwali/abdullahelmetwali/README.md

 ## Hi There 👋 I'm Abdullah
 I'm a Junior Frontend Developer from Mansoura, Egypt.

 Seeking for new challenges and Digging for more.
+Thrive on turning complex problems into simple, beautiful, and intuitive designs.

 ECE Student whose hate electronics , 21 Lifting Guy.